 This tool offers dynamic (DAST) application testing as well as source code analysis (SAST).

-- SCA also integrates well with numerous solutions and platforms – with a few examples including Visual Studio, Bamboo, GitHub, Jira, Slack, and SAP.
+• Integration Capabilities: Integrates well with various solutions and platforms, including Visual Studio, Bamboo, GitHub, Jira, Slack, and SAP.

 Why do we recommend it?